apacheignite/documentation/clustering/docker-deployment.md

   "title": "Start from User Git Repository"
 }
 [/block]
-The container is in this mode, if `GIT_REPO` parameter is configured.
-Docker container is building user's project which downloaded from git repository and will run the version of the Ignite that using in given repository.
-Artifacts which have built will be avalible for Ignite node.
+Ignite docker container will start in this mode if  the `GIT_REPO` parameter is configured.
+In this case, the container will build user's project specified by the GIT repository and will start Ignite with user code deployed in it.
+Such integration allows users to deploy new code by simply restarting the Ignite docker container.

 For running pulling docker container use the following command: